Canada Graduate Scholarships - Master's (CGSM)

 - December 2: Applications become accessible to universities

-- December 2 - December 14: SGPS populates the Competition Cohorts with application records for the three internal CGSM competitions (CIHRM, NSERCM, SSHRCM)
+- December 2 - December 14: SGPS prepares the application records for graduate programs in the three internal CGSM competitions (CIHRM, NSERCM, SSHRCM)

-- December 15 – February 1: Graduate Program assessment of application eligibility and adjudication of eligible applications
+- December 15 – February 1: Graduate programs asses applications for eligibility and adjudicate eligible applications

-- February 2 - March 31: SGPS CGSM Selection Committee convenes for selection of the new 91 CGSM Scholars-Elect
+- February 2 - March 31: SGPS convenes the university CGSM Committee to select the annual 82 CGSM Scholars

-- April 1: SGPS posts results to the Research Portal
+- April 1: SGPS uploads results to the Research Portal

 - To be eligible, an applicant must:

-- be enrolled in, or have applied for or will apply for full-time admission to, and eligible graduate program at the master's or doctoral level at a Canadian university with a CGSM allocation.Important Note: CGSM applicants must have applied for admission by the deadline of their intended graduate program or by March 15, whichever comes first.
+- be enrolled in, or have applied for or will apply for full-time admission to, an eligible graduate program at the master's or doctoral level at a Canadian university with a CGSM allocation;

-- have achieved a minimum of 80%, or equivalent, in each of the last two completed years of full-time study, or equivalent.
+- have achieved a first-class average - a minimum of 80%, or equivalent, at Western - in each of the last two completed years of full-time study (full-time equivalent).
 The eligibility averages are based on grades on the transcript(s) up to August 31st of the year of application.

-- submit no more than one CGS M application per year.
-Note: It is within the application that an applicant may choose up to five (5) universities at which to hold the CGS M if successful
+- submit a maximum of one scholarship application per academic year to either CIHR, NSERC, or SSHRC.
+Note: The CGSM application allows an applicant to select up to five (5) universities at which to hold the scholarship, if successful.

 - Familiarize yourself with the full details in the Eligibility to Apply section of the Tri-Agency website.